assafdori/pod-to-s3/README.md

 #### Objective 🎯 : Create a Kubernetes deployment for a Python application that uploads a file to an S3 bucket.

+#### Highlight 💡 : This is highly useful because we will need to create an IAM IRSA (IAM role for service account) and attach it to the pod appropriately.

 #### Technologies 🛠️ :
 - Python
 - boto3